fferflo/einx/docs/source/gettingstarted/tutorial_neuralnetworks.rst

 einx provides several neural network layer types for deep learning frameworks (`PyTorch <https://pytorch.org/>`_, `Flax <https://github.com/google/flax>`_, `Haiku <https://github.com/google-deepmind/dm-haiku>`_, `Equinox <https://github.com/patrick-kidger/equinox>`_, `Keras <https://keras.io/>`_) in the ``einx.nn.*`` namespace based on the functions in ``einx.*``.
-These layers provide abstractions that can implement a wide variety of deep learning operations using Einstein notation.
+These layers provide abstractions that can implement a wide variety of deep learning operations using einx notation.
 The ``einx.nn.*`` namespace is entirely optional, and is imported as follows:

 ..  code::